Img. ID: 332887

 3. Three musicians playing stringed instruments - it is difficult to determine which particular verse of the Book of Esther this represents.

 4. A city, perhaps Shushan.
-The Star of David atop one building, suggesting a synagogue, is likely a later addition to the manuscript.
+The Star of David atop one building suggests a synagogue.

 The Book of Esther in Hebrew

 The scroll is formed of 4 sheets, in total containing 8 columns of text with 41 or 42 lines each, except for col. 7 which has 11 lines divided into two half-columns.

 Every membrane contains two columns of text; 7 of them are framed in octagons of various sizes and one is not framed.

 The text is written in Hebrew square Ashkenazi script with tagin in brown ink on parchment membranes.

 The letters ח (Es.
 1:6) and ת (Es.
 9:29) and the letters of the name of God are enlarged and bolded.
 Other enlarged and diminished letters are included in col. 7.

 There are some corrections and erasures in the text.